usnistgov/2022-01-13-nist-git-branching-online-test/content/_index.md

 This is an informal and interactive event with type-along lessons, live coding, and exercises.
 Learners are divided into exercise teams for interactivity - register with a friend!
-If you feel a bit more confident in the material, you can [register as an exercise leader](volunteer/).

 The workshop will be held online.